msr2009/Annotate/README.txt

 Annotate was written and tested using Python 2.5-2.7 in a UNIX environment.

+==Citing Annotate==

+If you use this software in your work, please cite its initial use in:

+Pashkova, et al. "The yeast Alix homolog, Bro1, functions as a ubiquitin receptor for protein sorting into multivesicular endosomes."
+Dev Cell (2013).

 For support, email matt dot rich at utah dot edu.